-Protease inhibitors are one type of antiretroviral drug.
-When you’re treated with antiretroviral medications, the goal is to reduce the amount of HIV virus in your body (called viral load) as much as possible.
-This effect slows the progression of HIV and also helps treat symptoms.
+Protease inhibitors are one type of antiretroviral drug used to treat HIV.
+The goal of these drugs is to reduce the amount of HIV virus in the body (called the viral load) to levels that are undetectable.
+This slows the progression of HIV and helps treat symptoms.

 The main purpose of HIV is to copy itself as many times as it can.
 However, HIV lacks the machinery it needs to reproduce itself.
-Instead, it injects its genetic material into certain cells in your body.
-It then uses your body’s immune cells as a kind of HIV virus factory.
+Instead, it injects its genetic material into immune cells in the body called CD4 cells.
+It then uses these cells as a kind of HIV virus factory.

-Protease inhibitor drugs that are approved by the U.S. Food and Drug Administration (FDA) to treat HIV include:
+Protease inhibitor drugs that are approved by the Food and Drug Administration (FDA) to treat HIV include:

 - atazanavir (Reyataz)